code-423n4/2022-12-caviar-findings/data/0xWeiss-G.md

 the same in line: https://github.com/code-423n4/2022-12-caviar/blob/0212f9dc3b6a418803dbfacda0e340e059b8aae2/src/Pair.sol#L453
 before: balanceOf[to] += amount;  after: balanceOf[to] = balanceOf[to] + amount;

-6 It is cheaper to use another syntax to concatenate strings using abi.ecodePacked() in line: https://github.com/code-423n4/2022-12-caviar/blob/0212f9dc3b6a418803dbfacda0e340e059b8aae2/src/LpToken.sol#L13
+6 It is cheaper to use another syntax to concatenate strings using abi.ecodePacked() in line: https://github.com/code-423n4/2022-12-caviar/blob/0212f9dc3b6a418803dbfacda0e340e059b8aae2/src/LpToken.sol#L13.
+Same issue in line https://github.com/code-423n4/2022-12-caviar/blob/0212f9dc3b6a418803dbfacda0e340e059b8aae2/src/Caviar.sol#L36, the solution is to use the expression below

 SOLUTION
 Instead of using string.concat(pairSymbol, " LP token"), use string(abi.encodePacked(pairSymbol," LP token"))